DillonSteyl/SCIE1000/Week 8/intro_3.md

 Plot a point where the two lines intercept (at x = 4, y = 8), using an asterisk as a marker.

 **Hint:** That's three times you must use the plot function.
 Two lines and one point.
+For testing purposes, plot the point after the two lines.

 # Solution